Our story

 Saving lives since 2015

-With support from Mission Rabies and WVS as well as dozens of educators, volunteer vets and animal handlers, we have successfully eliminated rabies from 93 Tanzanian villages.
+2021: With support from Mission Rabies and WVS as well as dozens of educators, volunteer vets and animal handlers, we have protected nearly 100 communities from the threat of rabies,

-Thanks to the generosity of our volunteers and donors, the Gongo Centre has become a reality, and the premises and infrastructure of our Veterinary Centre of Excellence have been built.
+Thanks to the generosity of our volunteers and donors, the Gongo Centre has now become a reality.